-Convince your clients that your proposed idea, product, or service is worth investing in like a PowerPoint professional.
+Simplify and convince your clients that your idea, product, or service is worth investing in like a PowerPoint professional.
 Similar to how companies market and advertise their goods to their customers, you need a strategy that is both creative and effective enough to profit.

 You Main Advantage as a Presenter